kexiZeroing/kexiZeroing.github.io/src/blog/react-hooks-clone-and-related-concepts.md

 ```

 ### You Might Not Need an Effect
+Before getting to Effects, you need to be familiar with two types of logic inside React components:
+- **Rendering code** lives at the top level of your component.
+This is where you take the props and state, transform them, and return the JSX you want to see on the screen.
+Rendering code must be pure.
+- **Event handlers** are functions inside your components that contain “side effects” caused by a specific user action.

+In React, rendering should be a pure calculation of JSX and should not contain side effects.
+The solution is to wrap the side effect with `useEffect` to move it out of the rendering calculation.
+When you choose whether to put some logic into an event handler or an Effect, the main question you need to answer is what kind of logic it is from the user’s perspective.
+If this logic is caused by a particular interaction, keep it in the event handler.
+If it’s caused by the user seeing the component on the screen, keep it in the Effect.

 Whenever you think of writing `useEffect`, the only sane thing is to NOT do it.
 Instead, go to the react docs and re-read the page about why you don't need an effect.
 You really don't. -@TkDodo

 - Goodbye, useEffect: https://www.youtube.com/watch?v=bGzanfKVFeU